 According to our research with blind and low vision users (Vincent and Synge), we found that blind users are able to see light, with no lightness or darkness, no perception of black as well.
 They can see lime green, blues, and greys.
 Therefore we decided to go with the vintage blue-grey color as the theme color.

-Our logo features the ‘CAMERA LENS’ as our ‘EYE’, indicates that the digital camera can see an object for us and be our eyes.
+Our logo features the ‘CAMERA LENS’ as our ‘EYE’, indicating that the digital camera can see an object for us and be our eyes.

 There is a taskbar on top of the screen containing two icons on the sides.
 The main part is the camera screen.
 At the very bottom, there is a function bar containing three major icons.
 When an object is identified, an information display bar will appear above the three icons which show the written description for low vision people to see.